Join us in making an owl and share your hopes, dreams and expectations for the future of Leeds

 Time: 11am – 2pm

 You’re invited to join us at Leeds Playhouse to learn how to fold origami owls and explore the fascinating myth behind the 1000 origami cranes.
-No need to register, just turn up, join in, and leave whenever you need.

 - All materials provided